EstherSlabbert/Infrastructure-as-Code/README.md

 **Why we use Ansible:**

-- Simple = few lines of code/commands to set up.
+- **Simple** = few lines of code/commands to set up.
-- Agentless = the agent nodes do not need Ansible installed.
+- **Agentless** = the agent nodes do not need Ansible installed.
 Ansible only needs to be on the controller node.
 It is no longer necessary to SSH into Agents, as the Ansible Controller is where you do everything.
-- Powerful = can manage and facilitate 2 - 200 000 servers running anywhere in the world on any cloud platform.
+- **Powerful** = can manage and facilitate 2 - 200 000 servers running anywhere in the world on any cloud platform.
 The controller could be configured locally or globally, and can easily communicate with all the servers at the same time, do different tasks inside individual servers at the same time.

-Ansible can be run: hybrid, cloud, or local.
+Ansible can be run: hybrid, cloud-based (globally), or locally.

-Dependencies:
+-- Knowledge Dependencies:

-Ansible was written with Python, thus requires that Python is installed.
+_Ansible was written with Python, thus requires that Python is installed.
 It uses YAML to interact.
+You need to know how to code YAML._

-Know how to create/use passwords and SSH keys.
+_Know how to create/use passwords and SSH keys._

-Requires Vagrant/alternative VM provider installed/available.
+_Requires Vagrant/alternative VM provider installed/available and knowledge on how to use and set up VMs._

 [Ansible official page with documentation](https://www.ansible.com/)